Nidhee3/task-management/README.md

 - User management: An admin can view all users but cannot deactivate or delete any of them.
 There is no `DELETE` or `PATCH` endpoint for users.
 - No Swagger/OpenAPI: All endpoints are documented in this README instead.
 - No JWT refresh: Tokens expire after 24 hours and the user must log in again.
 Refresh tokens are not implemented.

+I learnt from my mistakes , learnt a lot of new concepts , practised the ones I learnt clearly and implemented them through this project.